silvacms/Products.SilvaSoftwarePackage/README.txt

   Questions and remarks:

-    If you have any questions or remarks about this product, please send an email to guido@infrae.com.
+    If you have any questions or remarks about this product, please send an email to info@infrae.com.

 We hope you enjoy the product!

-  the Infrae team
+   The Infrae team